OccTrack360: 4D Panoptic Occupancy Tracking from Surround-View Fisheye Cameras: Introduction

 To address this gap, we introduce \textbf{OccTrack360}, a new benchmark for 4D panoptic occupancy tracking from surround-view fisheye cameras.
 OccTrack360 is designed to support holistic scene understanding under realistic fisheye imaging.
 Compared with prior occupancy tracking benchmarks, OccTrack360 provides substantially longer and more diverse temporal sequences (ranging from $174$ to $2234$ frames), enabling meaningful evaluation of temporal consistency and long-horizon tracking behavior.
 In addition, we construct more principled supervision signals for voxel visibility: an occlusion mask that covers all directions in the voxel domain (instead of only directions intersecting occupied voxels), and a fisheye FoV mask derived under the Unified Projection Model (MEI)~\cite{mei2007single}, which explicitly indicates whether each voxel lies inside or outside the valid fisheye field of view.
 These design choices make OccTrack360 not only a larger benchmark, but also a more faithful one for evaluating camera-only 4D occupancy tracking under surround-view fisheye sensing.

 Benchmarking on fisheye imagery also introduces unique modeling challenges.
 Severe radial distortion and spherical projection geometry break the assumptions behind standard perspective-camera lifting pipelines, making it difficult to accurately lift 2D image features into 3D voxel space.
 Meanwhile, inevitable depth estimation noise in voxel space further degrades object localization, especially for instance-level tracking.
 To tackle these issues, we propose \textbf{Focus on Sphere Occ (FoSOcc)}, a fisheye-oriented occupancy tracking framework with two key components.
 First, the \textit{Center Focusing Module (CFM)} introduces supervised focus cues to strengthen geometric representation and improve instance-aware spatial localization.
-Second, the \textit{Spherical Lift Module (SLM)} extends the lift operation of LSS~\cite{philion2020lift} to fisheye/spherical imaging by incorporating the MEI camera model, enabling more geometrically consistent 2D-to-3D feature lifting under wide-FoV distortion.
+Second, the \textit{Fisheye-based Enhanced Lifting (FEL)} extends the lift operation of LSS~\cite{philion2020lift} to fisheye/spherical imaging by incorporating the MEI camera model, enabling more geometrically consistent 2D-to-3D feature lifting under wide-FoV distortion.

 We verify our approach on both Occ3D-Waymo~\cite{tian2023occ3d} and the proposed OccTrack360 benchmark.
 On Occ3D-Waymo, our CFM consistently improves occupancy segmentation quality for geometrically regular categories, yielding relative gains of $11.1\%$ on \emph{signs} and $20.7\%$ on \emph{general objects} over the baseline.
 On OccTrack360, as shown in Fig.~\ref{fig:teaser}, FoSOcc establishes strong baselines for surround-view fisheye 4D occupancy tracking and demonstrates the effectiveness of jointly modeling fisheye-aware lifting and center-focused supervision.
 These results confirm that improving benchmark design and fisheye-aware modeling must go hand in hand for advancing holistic scene understanding.